Mihir-Rajora20/Reddit-Flair-Detector/README.md

 # Using the Website
  Provide a URL of an r/india subreddit post in its valid form.
 The website will seach the post by extracting its postid and predict the flair of the post.
-The automated testing point accepts a .txt documents with a post link in each line, and will return a json file in the output endpoint.
+The automated testing point accepts a .txt documents with a post link in each line, and will return a json file in the output endpoint.  **PLEASE NOTE: The heroku servers put a 30 second timeout on the automated endpoint testing, hence a large number of URLs are not being processed currently since it shows timeout error**.
 # Index
 1. Project Description
 2. Data Extraction